-North Tyneside has a proud industrial heritage and, like many parts of the North East, was a centre of heavy industry.
+North Tyneside has a proud industrial heritage and, like many parts of the North-East, was a centre of heavy industry.
 This included the Swan Hunter shipyard in Wallsend and the exporting of coal.
 Today most of the heavy industry has ceased but the borough has seen, through a strong approach to regeneration, a diverse economy develops comprising of traditional manufacturing and engineering industries as well as a mix of exciting new sectors including digital, health and life sciences and renewable energy.
 As an example, North Tyneside is home to two significant business parks, with Cobalt Business Park being one of the UK's largest business parks.

-There are 5,360 enterprises that operate within the borough, which has grown every year since 2011.
-This has been supported by the Council's award winning Business Factory which helps start-up businesses in the borough.
+There are 5,365 enterprises that operate within the borough, which has grown every year since 2011.
+This has been supported by the Council's award-winning Business Factory which helps start-up businesses in the borough.
 Small and Medium Sized Enterprises with high growth potential are supported by the Business Factory's Aspire Programme.

 These businesses are delivering good job opportunities for residents in North Tyneside and the region.
-In the 12 months to June 2023, 96,000 North Tyneside residents (73.4%) were estimated to be in employment, broadly consistent with the same period last year at 96,300 in June 2022.
-The proportion of residents in employment is higher than the North East (71.2%), but lower than the UK (75.6%).
+In the 12 months to December 2024, 92,1002 North Tyneside residents (69.3%) were estimated to be in employment, which equates to a 4% decrease compared to December 2023.
+In contrast, unemployment is consistent with 4,000 residents (4.2%) out of work compared to 4% in December 2023.
+The proportion of residents in employment is consistent with the North East (70.8%), but lower than the UK (75.5%).